Campus Resources

 Retriever Sports Zone

 Located on the mezzanine level of The Commons, the Sports Zone is decorated with UMBC sports memorabilia and photographs of UMBC teams.
-The “Zone” is home to comfortable booth seating that looks out upon a 12-foot TV projection screen and two flat screens that are programmed mainly for sporting events.
+The “Zone” is home to comfortable booth seating that looks out upon a screen and that is programmed mainly for sporting events.

 Intramurals